flamaster/new-www/_posts/2017-10-17-before-you-start.md

 From my perspective, the flow is the key to engage your users.
 Just try to recreate the user flow actions in your app before a development period, and then test ideas with your app users.

-You should definetly check those address: https://www.uxpin.com/ https://www.axure.com/ https://www.invisionapp.com/
+You should definitely check those address: https://www.uxpin.com/ https://www.axure.com/ https://www.invisionapp.com/